Zac2222/BlogFrontEnd/README.txt

 Description: Stylize our blog page and make it our own Github link: https://github.com/Zac2222/BlogFrontEnd

-Comment: still has the loggedindata2 error so a lot of features dont work right now.
+Comment: still has the loggedindata2 error so some features dont work right now.